byzhou/python_logger/README.md

 python show_case.py --error
 ```

-#To use it
+#How to use it
-Simply put log_style.py in your folder and import it in the main function of
+Simply put log_style.py in your folder and import it in the main function.
+See
-your python script.
-See show_case.py
+show_case.py